marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 - Fine-grained change detection
 - Zero subscription management

+Signals are designed to make the common cases simple, while still allowing RxJS to shine in complex asynchronous scenarios.
 ---

 ## 1. Local State: From `BehaviorSubject` to `signal`

+Local UI state is one of the most common use cases in Angular applications.
+Historically, developers used BehaviorSubject even when the state was purely synchronous.

+Signals provide a cleaner and more direct alternative for this kind of state.

 ### RxJS Pattern